This post may contain affiliate links. For more information, please read my disclosure policy.

 I season with Old Bay Seasoning in pretty much almost every seafood recipe I can think of, I love it!
 I also added cayenne pepper, garlic, a little salt, pinch of nutmeg and a bay leaf.
 AMAZING.

-This oyster stew would also be a perfect starter course if you’re planning on dining at home this Valentines Day… it’s so elegant!
+This stew would also be a perfect starter course if you’re planning on dining at home this Valentines Day… it’s so elegant!

 - 2 tablespoons butter